Table of Contents

-In Part 1, we looked at the first stage of SEO content creation: Keyword research.
+In Part 1, we looked at the first stage of our journey: Keyword research.

 After choosing your keyword, you need to write a good article/blog around this word or term.

 Well, that depends.
 There are a few factors which you should consider: